jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (2) If the result of the calculation of a person's earnings as a self-employed person is a negative amount and the person also derives earnings as an employee, the person's earnings as an employee must not be reduced by the negative amount.

 ### 170 Classification of industries or risks
-(1) The Corporation must classify an employer and a self-employed person in an industry or risk class that most accurately describes their activity, being an industry or risk class set out in regulations made under this Act for the following purposes:
+(1) For the purpose of setting levies payable under sections 168, 168B, and 211, the Corporation must classify an employer and a self-employed person in an industry or risk class that most accurately describes their activity, being an industry or risk class set out in regulations made under this Act.
-  (a) setting levies payable under sections 168, 168B, and 211:
-  (b) setting those levies to include a portion that is necessary to achieve the purpose specified in section 169AA(1)﻿(a).
 (2) If an employer is engaged in 2 or more activities, the Corporation must classify all the employer's employees in the classification unit for whichever of those activities attracts the highest levy rate under the regulations.
 (3) Despite subsection (2), the Corporation may classify the employer's employees in separate classification units for different activities if the employer meets the threshold (if any) specified in regulations and if—
   (a) the employer so requests; and